Doctor's Notes on Hypoglycemia

 Hypoglycemia is a medical problem when the concentration of glucose in the blood is below 60 mg/dL.
 The concentrations can affect brain function (levels below 50 mg/dL) and/or can lead to coma or even death at very low levels of glucose in the blood.
-Common symptoms and signs of hypoglycemia include trembling, clammy skin, heart palpitations, anxiety, sweating, hunger and/or irritability.
-These symptoms can be quickly relieved in most individuals when blood glucose levels are higher than 60 mg/dL; this is accomplished by the patient eating or drinking a high concentrated glucose containing substance (like sugared lemonade or a piece of hard candy) or by IV glucose-containing fluid.
-This rapid alteration symptoms to administration of glucose is also a sign of hypoglycemia.
-However, when the glucose level approaches severely low levels where the brain is derived of glucose, signs and symptoms become progressively worse; for example, severe headaches, confusion and/or loss of the ability to think, seizures, coma and even death.
+Common symptoms and signs of hypoglycemia include trembling, clammy skin, heart palpitations, anxiety, sweating, hunger, and/or irritability.
+These symptoms can be quickly relieved in most individuals when blood glucose levels are higher than 60 mg/dL.
+This is accomplished by the patient eating or drinking a highly concentrated glucose-containing substance (like sugared lemonade or a piece of hard candy) or by IV glucose-containing fluid.
+This rapid alteration of symptoms after the administration of glucose is also a sign of hypoglycemia.
+However, when the glucose level approaches severely low levels where the brain is derived of glucose, signs and symptoms become progressively worse (for example, severe headaches, confusion, and/or loss of the ability to think, seizures, coma, and even death).

 Very low glucose levels are considered by most physicians to be a medical emergency.